Western Alaska Minerals Corp. - GuruFocus.com

 NOT FOR DISTRIBUTION TO UNITED STATES NEWS WIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES

-TUCSON, AZ / ACCESSWIRE / August 5, 2022 / Western Alaska Minerals Corp. (the "Company" or "WAM") (TSXV:WAM, Financial) is pleased to announce that it intends to complete a non-brokered private placement to raise gross proceeds of up to C$8,200,000 (the "Offering") through the sale of up to 2,000,000 common shares (each a "Share") at C$4.10 per Share.
-The Offering is not subject to any minimum aggregate subscription.
+TUCSON, AZ / ACCESSWIRE / August 8, 2022 / Western Alaska Minerals Corp. (the "Company" or "WAM") (TSXV:WAM) is pleased to announce that it intends to increase the size of its previously announced non-brokered private placement of common shares in the capital of the Company (the "Shares") from up to 2,000,000 Shares to up to 2,927,000 Shares (the "Offering") at a price of $4.10 per Share, for gross proceeds of up to $12,000,700.
+The Offering remains not subject to any minimum aggregate subscription.

 The Offering is made to accredited investors within the meaning of National Instrument 45-106 and the completion of the Offering is subject to the receipt of acceptance by the TSX Venture Exchange (the "Exchange") and may close in more than one tranche.
 All securities issued in connection with the Offering will be subject to a statutory hold period expiring four months plus one day from the Closing.
 Finders' fees may be payable in connection with the sale of the Shares in accordance with the policies of the Exchange.